xmorgan/get-set/README.md

     id: [Number, 0, "[0-9]+", "a positive integer"] });
 post.id = -1;
-// Error: Property "id" should be a positive integer, but got "-1"
+// Error: Property 'id' should be a positive integer, but got '-1'
 ```

 ### Observable example